eslint/rfcs/designs/2024-plugins.eslint.org-website/README.md

 * What changes to the infrastructure (not code changes) will be necessary?
 For example:
   * Configure a new site in Netlify
   * Create new GitHub tokens for the website to fetch data from the repos
+  * Register the site URL on search engines
   * …
 * What content will be shown on the main page?
 * When will the website be updated?
 Common options would be during a release, when the main branch is updated, or using a manual trigger.